Running simulations using Pop2net

 class Home(p2n.LocationDesigner):

-def split(self, agent):
+def split(self, actor):

-return agent.hid
+return actor.hid

-def weight(self, agent):
+def weight(self, actor):

-if agent.infection_status == "symptomatic":
+if actor.infection_status == "symptomatic":

 return 3